mahansh564/Libre-Marathon-ByteIT-2019/README.md

 2. Describe the changes that you have made in accordance with the task briefly.

-3. Include screenshots/videos/GIFs in your pull requests to support your task submissions.

 # General Rules and Instructions
 1. If at any point of time, a participant tries to copy other participants' submission, it will lead to immediate disqualification of the   participant from the event.